-Winter is coming, and it’s time to wrap up… not just you, but your leafy pals too!
+inter is coming, and it’s time to wrap up… not just you, but your leafy houseplant pals too!
 Winter can be a tough time for houseplants, with less sunlight, dry air, and colder temperatures.
-But don’t worry; with a few seasonal, easy-to-follow tips you can keep your plants cosy, healthy, and thriving all winter long
+But don’t worry; with a few seasonal, easy-to-follow tips, you can keep your plants cosy, healthy, and thriving all winter long.

 Winter means shorter days and less sunlight, and your plants notice this too.
 Many plants slow down their growth naturally in winter, but they still need light to stay healthy.
 Here’s how to help them make the most of what little light is around: